- Written by Dr.Mehmet Demircioglu

 How should I pack shampoo, foam, saline spray, and medication?

 Pack aftercare products before the travel day, not in a hurry at the hotel desk.
 Airport liquid rules vary by country, airport, and route, so check the airport and airline rules before leaving the hotel.
-In many airports, liquids, gels, foams, shampoos, lotions, and sprays in cabin baggage need travel-size containers, often 100 ml or smaller, unless they are accepted as essential medical items after screening.
+In many airports, liquids, gels, foams, shampoos, lotions, and sprays in carry-on baggage need travel-size containers, often 100 ml or smaller, unless they are accepted as essential medical items after screening.

-Keep essential medication with you, preferably in its original packaging, with the prescription or clinic note if the route may require it.
+Keep essential medication with you, preferably in original packaging, with the prescription or clinic note if the route may require it.
 Do not place all medication in checked luggage if missing it would create a medical problem.
 If the clinic gives a small approved spray or medicine for the flight, keep it accessible and follow the clinic’s instructions.
 Do not spray, wash, moisturize, or apply products because another traveler suggests it.

 If the clinic has given saline spray after a hair transplant, ask exactly how it should be used during travel.
 Saline is not a substitute for washing instructions, and more spraying is not always better.
-The scalp needs the right routine, not random airport care.
+The scalp needs the right routine, not random airport treatment.

 How can I avoid bumping the grafts in queues and on the plane?